What sets apart Greenwich Education Group?

 Muffy Fox, MS Ed

 Raised in Riverside, Muffy graduated from Greenwich Country Day and Choate Rosemary Hall.
 She received a BS in elementary education from Skidmore College and holds a Master's Degree in elementary education from Bank Street College of Education.
 Muffy taught at the Brearley, Buckley and Nightingale-Bamford Schools in New York City, and also assisted with the kindergarten admissions testing at Nightingale-Bamford.
 She also taught third grade at the Latin School of Chicago and Greenwich Country Day.
 Most recently, Muffy worked as a senior editor at Greenwich Magazine.
 Muffy lives in Greenwich with her husband Andy.
 They have three boys who attended a variety of public, private and boarding schools based on their individual educational needs and profiles.
-All three have attended Elon University.
-Her oldest son is now working in investment banking.
+All three graduated from Elon University.
+Muffy has served on the boards of Arch Street Teen Center, the Boys and Girls Club Greenwich, Greenwich Adult Care’s River House, the Berkshire School Parents Committee and was Co-Chairman of the Parent’s Committee at Elon University.
 As an educational consultant, Muffy advises families on the most suitable match schools for their child, allowing them to work closer to their potential.
-Muffy is an associate member of the IECA and attended the 2013 SSATB conference.
+Muffy is a professional member of the IECA.

 Director of Admissions, GEG Schools